Eco-cities: Digital and Artificial Intelligence Layer

-Ecocity Framework and Standards
+Eco-city Framework and Standards

 With a growing popularity of the concept, in the last few decades, there has been an exponential growth in the number of eco-cities established around the globe.
-To assess the performance of these eco-cities and provide future guidance, the Ecocity Framework and Standards, established by Ecocity Builders with technical support from the British Columbia Institute of Technology (BCIT) School of Construction and the Environment, provides a practical methodology for this to ensure progress towards the intended goals of eco-cities.
+To assess the performance of these eco-cities and provide future guidance, the Ecocity Framework and Standards, established by Ecocity Builders with technical support from the British Columbia Institute of Technology School of Construction and the Environment, provides a practical methodology for this to ensure progress towards the intended goals of eco-cities.
 The four pillars in this framework include: